gpieffet/msps/README.md

 ```
 $ vinad PROT.pdbqt LIG.pdbqt param.conf
 ```
 The interest of using the script *vinad* instead of vina directly is that it allows you to run multiple docking simulations with systematic naming of the result files.
-Running multiple docking simulations can be useful with vina du to its stochastic nature.
+Running multiple docking simulations can be useful since vina uses a stochastic approach.

 2/ Sort the docking results into a specific number of clusters and select the center of each cluster